WEEK 1: MONDAY _ 04.03.17

 Reading: Reading: Surface: Contemporary Photographic Practice

-Presented on Monday 05.15 by: Alexander Yih, Fanyi Yu, and Tyler Yin
+Presented on Monday 05.15 by: Aaron Yih, Fanyi Yu, and Tyler Yin

 This will be the last assigned reading in the course.

-Project #4.E: On This Site: Final Project: Book design: Words and Images in sequence.
+Project #4.G – On This Site: Final Project: Semifinal Phase: Book design & all content: photographs and copy.

-Project #4.F – On This Site: Final Project: Book design and Final selection of Photographs
+Project #4.H: On This Site: Final Project: Final Phase: Book design & all content: photographs and copy.

-Refine your book layout and typography.
-This is the final presentation of design before we move to design production.
+Present on Wednesday, May 31 your FINAL book design—structure and layout with FINAL photographs and copy (FINAL draft) in ‘draft paper,’ and present one signature in the final paper(s) selection.
 Commit to your final photographs and process them—color correction, retouching, cropping, etc….
+Bring print tests on the paper you will be printing your final book.
 Your images must be finalized by now in order to allow time to make professional prints for the final presentation.

-Project #4.H – On This Site: Final Project: Book design and Final Photographs
+Project #4.I – On This Site: Final Project: Final Phase: Book design & all content: photographs and copy.